Hamidou1089-1/Stage_Inria_dynamique/README.md

-So this a repository for my internship at Inria
+So this is a repository for my internship at Inria